 Introduces students to computational thinking which is a way of thinking that aids the user in solving problems, to current issues including the appropriate biblical response to moral computer-issues, and to projects demonstrating computational-thinking skills.
 Not applicable toward a major or minor.
-Both semesters, three hours.
+Both semesters, three credits.

 CpS 109-Introduction to Computer Programming.
 An introduction to programming using a highlevel language.
 An emphasis on problem solving with structured techniques and use of objects.
 Development of problem-solving skills through programming exercises.
 Not applicable toward a Computer Science major or minor.
-Both semesters, three hours.
-Prerequisite: Math ACT score 21 or above. or Ma 102 or above.
+Both semesters, three credits.
+Prerequisite: Math ACT score 21 or above, Ma 102, Ma 103 or Ma 105.